How to handle a flat tire

 Regardless of how prepared you are to handle a flat/punctured tire while off-roading, the early signs of tire failure can determine the severity of the vehicle and trail damage.

-• What does it feel like: It’ll feel like your vehicle is being pulled to the side of the flat tire, and acceleration could feel sluggish.
-A gold standard indicator is any abnormal vibration, immediately detected on the steering wheel.
+• What does it feel like?
+Your vehicle will feel pulled to the side by the flat tire, and acceleration could feel sluggish.
+Any abnormal vibration immediately detected on the steering wheel is a gold-standard indicator for UTV tire failure.

 • Visual Clues: You may notice abnormal wear patterns on your tread.
-Before any ride, look for any bulging or blistering as well as any noticeable sagging or flatness.
+Before any ride, look for bulging or blistering, as well as noticeable sagging or flatness.
 While in motion, you may detect a faint burning rubber smell without any visible smoke.

 Flat Tire Kit Essentials?